Dynatrace/dynatrace-api/metric-example/metric-selector-cheat-sheet.md

 ```
 builtin:tech.generic.processCount:parents:names
 ```
-will return both the `PROCESS_GROUP_INSTANCE` and `HOST` dimensions as well as the pretty names for both.
+will return both the `PROCESS_GROUP_INSTANCE` and `HOST` dimensions and the pretty names for both.

 ## Add further dimensions to the result
-Besides enriching the metric dimensionality with the display name and the pre-configured parent of the entity dimensions, it is possible to add additional dimensions using the `partition` transformation.
+Besides enriching the metric dimensionality with the display name and the pre-configured parent of the entity dimensions, adding additional dimensions using the [`partition` transformation](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/metric-v2/metric-selector#partition) is possible.
 For example:
 ```
 builtin:service.response.time
     :avg